On Experiments: Experiments

 \subsection{Transitions and their Algebra}

-\begin{definition} A \emph{transition} from a set $X$ to a set $Y$ is a linear map $T : \dual{X} \rightarrow \dual{Y}.$ \end{definition} While abstract in appearance, we remark that when $X$ and $Y$ are \emph{finite}, a transition is nothing more than a \emph{matrix}.
+\begin{definition} A \emph{transition} from a set $X$ to a set $Y$ is a linear map $T : \dual{X} \rightarrow \dual{Y}.$ \end{definition} Although abstract in appearance, we observe that when $X$ and $Y$ are \emph{finite}, a transition is nothing more than a \emph{matrix}.
 In general, a transition is an integral operator.
-Denote the set of all transitions from $X$ to $Y$ by $\TT(X,Y)$.
-We call a transition \emph{Markov} if $T(\PP(X)) \subseteq \PP(Y)$, ie it maps distributions over $X$ to distributions over $Y$.
+Denote the set of all the transitions from $X$ to $Y$ by $\TT(X,Y)$.
+We call a transition \emph{Markov} if $T(\PP(X)) \subseteq \PP(Y)$.
 Denote the set of all Markov transitions from $X$ to $Y$ by $\MM(X,Y)$.
 When $X$ and $Y$ are finite, Markov transitions are represented by column stochastic matrices.
 The distribution,

 is how the decision maker summarizes their uncertainty about $Y$ if the true value of $X$ is $x$.
 Every function $\phi \in Y^X$ defines a transition with,